 Town of Palisade discusses budget, proposed new clinic

 GRAND JUNCTION, Colo.
-(KKCO) - Leaders in the Town of Palisade met Tuesday nigh to talk about a couple of big issues including planning their budget.
+(KJCT) - Leaders in the Town of Palisade met Tuesday night to talk about a couple of big issues including planning their budget.

 As municipalities prepare budgets the Town of Palisade is tightening their belt.